 The Cranston Lecture 2023 will take place on Monday 23rd October 2023 at 7pm for 7.30, at St Mary’s Church, Chart Lane, Reigate.
 Details will appear here in due course.

 If you would like to be included on our mailing or emailing list for the lectures, please contact:

 Mrs Hilary Ely

-The Library opens to the public every year on the Saturday of the Heritage Open Days weekend in September.
-The 2016 open day takes place on Saturday 10 September 2016, 10am to 4pm.
+The Library opens to the public every year on a Saturday of the Heritage Open Days weekends in September.
+It will be open on Saturday 17th September 2022 from 10am to 4pm.